 But is your loyalty program working?

-But is it working?
-According to the 2011 Colloquy Customer Loyalty Census, of the $48 billion worth of perceived value in reward points and miles distributed by American businesses annually, one-third goes unredeemed by consumers.
+According to the 2015 Colloquy Customer Loyalty Census, American households hold memberships in an average of 29 loyalty programs, but are active (meaning earn or redeem at least one per year) in only 12 of them.
 Companies lose money on time and effort, and customers get no more value from the businesses to which they are "loyal."

 7 Customer Loyalty Program Ideas for Your Business